 When preparing your product for fulfillment by Deliverr, prior to shipping it to our fulfillment centers, each item must be packaged and prepped in a manner to ensure it can move through the fulfillment process quickly and safely.

-The most common types of material used for product prep are: bubble wrap, dunnage, blister packs, poly bags, and/or overboxing (put into boxes).
+The most common types of material used for product packaging requirements are: bubble wrap, dunnage, blister packs, poly bags, and/or overboxing (put into boxes).
 These materials should be used as required to protect individual products.
 Additional dunnage requirements are here.

 - Are any of my products restricted products that cannot -- under any circumstance -- be sent to our fulfillment centers?
 These are listed here.